qfpl/blog/content/snippets/people/dlaing/page.md

 order: 2
 ---

-Dave is a programmer working at the Data61 Functional Programming Labs.
+Dave is a programmer working at the Queensland Functional Programming Lab.